hugobaudchon/object-detection-project/README.md

 **Authors:** Michell Payano, Aristides Milios, Hugo Baudchon

 ## Summary of Steps
-1. **Data Collection**: Gathering data with both the real & virtual robots to train our object detection model.
+1. **Data Collection**: Gathering camera images data with both the real & virtual robots to train our object detection model.
 2. **Automatic Labeling**: Automatically labeling the data using a pretrained Language-Vision model.
 3. **Model Training**: Building and training the object detection model.
 4. **Integration with the robot**: The model sends images to the laptop via TCP, and the laptop returns the detections back to the robot, which publishes them as a ROS topic.